Creating an Organisational Capability Framework: Why Strategic Learning is an Important Step

 - What skills does the industry need right now and what skills do we need in response?

 Step 2: Focus

-A core facet is to define technology and supporting resources, such as a learning management system and eLearning material.
+A key point here is to define technology and supporting resources, such as a learning management system and eLearning material.
 This is important as the delivery of learning is core to eventually quantifying impact.

 The following can be helpful prompts when weighing up digital learning modes.

 - How often do our employees learn during the flow of work?
-Infrequently, frequently, not at all?
 Is this impacted by the technology available to them?

-- Are there any bottlenecks?
+- Are there any bottlenecks in business processes?
 Are employees overwhelmed by information?
 Is access to knowledge lacking?
 Do employees even have enough time to learn?

 - What solutions do employees currently use to address their learning needs?
 (YouTube is the most popular informal educational platform in the world, FYI.)